West Kirby School and College curriculum

 Leaders have given much thought to developing a broad, balanced and ambitious curriculum; thought very carefully about the strengths and interests of pupils; they offer courses and subjects suit pupils well.
 Ofsted 2021

-West Kirby School and College offers an innovative curriculum developed with the aspirations and interests of the student at the centre.
-At West Kirby School and College, all pupils follow the 2014 National Curriculum with ambitious qualification opportunities to suit a range of learning abilities; from the English Baccalaureate (EBacc), A/AS Level, GCSE, BTEC, Cambridge Nationals to Entry Level Certificates.
+West Kirby School and College offers an ambitious and broad curriculum, with the aspirations and interests of the pupil at the centre.
+We aim for all pupils to access the National Curriculum with a range of qualification opportunities, to cater for pupil's diverse needs and abilities, including:

 Our curriculum across the school